With many online brokers operating in Germany, finding the right one for your investing needs can be challenging.

 eToro at a glance

-One of the leading trading platforms in Germany is eToro, an international online broker with over 30 million users who trade stocks, forex, commodities, CFDs, and ETFs.
-It is known for its social trading feature where you can copy the trades of other experienced traders.
-There are thousands of verified traders on eToro, and you can pick the best trader based on past Return on Investment (ROI), risk profile, or other factors.
+One of the leading trading platforms in Germany is eToro – a global online broker with 40+ million users across 140+ countries who trade stocks, forex, commodities, CFDs, ETFs, and cryptocurrencies. eToro is publicly listed on NASDAQ (ticker: ETOR since May 2025) and is best known for its social trading feature, which allows users to automatically copy the trades of experienced investors.
+With thousands of verified traders on the platform, you can filter by past Return on Investment (ROI), risk profile, asset class focus, and other criteria.

-The eToro platform gives users access to over 3,000 different financial instruments, including stocks and ETFs.
-Additionally, users can invest in ready-made investment portfolios (Smart Portfolios), a group of several assets or traders combined together based on a theme or strategy.
+The eToro platform gives users access to 3,000+ financial instruments, including real stocks and ETFs.
+Additionally, users can invest in Smart Portfolios – professionally curated portfolios grouping assets or top traders together around a theme or strategy (such as AI, renewable energy, dividend stocks, or crypto).

-Plus, eToro offers commission-free stock and ETF trading in Germany (other fees apply).
+eToro offers commission-free real stock and ETF trading in Germany (other fees apply, including a $5 withdrawal fee and currency conversion costs).

-If you want to learn more, check out our eToro Review.
+If you want to learn more, check our full eToro review.

 Pros